-Whether a pregnant woman can or can’t eat cheese during pregnancy is a difficult subject and also has a wide range of answers depending on whether you’re from the Food Standards Agency or a dairy farmer or indeed an unpasteurised cheese maker but this is what we think is the most balanced viewpoint and we’ve also included some links to help you get more information.
+Whether a pregnant woman can or can’t eat cheese during pregnancy is a difficult subject and also has a wide range of answers.
+It depends on whether you’re from the Food Standards Agency or a dairy farmer or indeed an unpasteurised cheese maker.
+We’ve given what we think is a balanced viewpoint and we’ve also included some links to help you get more information.

 We seem to be forever being told what we can and can’t eat and pregnant women seem to have a long list of can and cannots but while cheese is an important source of protein and calcium for pregnant women, certain kinds do definitely need to be avoided.

-The prime reason to be careful is because of the risk, as small as it is, posed by Listeria, a bacteria that is present in the soil that accommodates the grass that the cows, sheep and goats eat and break down to produce the lovely milk that goes into cheese-making.
+The prime reason to be careful is because of the risk, as small as it is, posed by Listeria.
+This is a bacteria that is present in the soil that accommodates the grass that the cows, sheep and goats eat and break down to produce the lovely milk that goes into cheese-making.

 The bacteria are in most cases destroyed by heating, cooking or pasteurisation but can survive in certain ripened soft cheeses which are less acidic and contain more moisture than hard cheeses.
 If they do survive and are consumed by a pregnant woman they have the ability to infect the foetus.